hardco2020/hardco-Ecommerce/README.md

 ## Function Structrue

 - Buyer
 - User can view goods
 - User can view goods according to different category
 - User can search goods by it's name
 - User can add goods into their shopping cart
 - User can delete good from their shopping cart
 - User can modify the goods number in their shopping cart
 - User can modify the goods number in shopping page
 - User can order goods from seller
 - User can see order detail in their account
 - User can use stripe to do payment

 ### Seller

 - User can add a new goods in their store
 - User can modify their goods in their store
 - User can see order detail in their store

 ## Step

+- Login

+[x] User should also return access token when login (backend)

+[ ] Store the token in localstorage , so every time refresh the toke can be accessed (react-persist)

+- Cart

 1. Add cart
 2. Delete cart
 3. Modify cart amount
 4. set cart to localstorage

 5.